gwblok/garytown/Office365/Readme.md

 This file is configured to be used in when PreCache & Install take place in seperate Applications

-1. Application 1 = o365_install.ps1 -precache -channel broad
+1. Application 1 = o365_install.ps1 -precache -channel broad -companyvalue 'GARYTOWN'
 - Note, in Precache mode, channel doens't mean anything, it's just a required parameter.
 - This will run the script in mode that downloads the content to a local path.
 - This gives you the ability to run in a required deployment to get the content downloaded ahead of time